fmorenovr/fmorenovr.github.io/_includes/header.md

     <a class="site-title" href="/">{{ site.title }}</a>
     <div class="site-nav" id="myTopnav">
       {% for page in site.pages %}
-        {% if page.title and page.title != "Home" and page.title and page.title != "CV" and page.dir != "/pages/" and page.dir != "/docs/" %}
+        {% if page.title and page.title != "Home" and page.title and page.title != "CV" and page.dir != "/pages/" and page.dir != "/docs/" and page.title != "Not Found" and page.title != "Files" %}
           <a class="page-link" href="{{ page.url | prepend: site.baseurl }}">{{ page.title }}</a>
         {% endif %}
       {% endfor %}